lucasgaldinomota/lucasgaldinomota/README.md

 # 🖖🏻  Hi!
 My name is Lucas!  🐺 👾 👺

-I'm a Brazilian Mobile Developer graduated with a bachelor's degree in Information Systems from <a href="https://www.uni7.edu.br/">UNI7</a>, studying postgraduate degree in Cybersecurity by <a href="https://unifor.br/">Unifor</a> and working at <a href="https://www.cod3r.com.br">Cod3r</a> as a software developer and support team manager.
+I'm a Brazilian Developer graduated with a bachelor's degree in Information Systems from <a href="https://www.uni7.edu.br/">UNI7</a>, studying postgraduate degree in Cybersecurity by <a href="https://unifor.br/">Unifor</a> and working at <a href="https://www.cod3r.com.br">Cod3r</a> as a software developer and support team manager.
 My biggest hobby is gaming, especially on PC and I'm also a hardware nerd.
 #

 ## ⭐️  Some of the Dev technologies I know the most  ⭐️